giuseppemorelli/vagrant-multi-machine-virtualbox/README.md

 ## Features
 - vagrant multi machine: create multiple machine at the same time
 - YAML config file.
 No more Vagrantfile to edit!
-- choose your favourite box, or get pre-configured box (see BOXES.md)
+- choose your favourite box, or get pre-configured box (see [BOXES.md](BOXES.md))
 - vagrant provision with script or ansible (configurable via yaml)
+- share your folder with Virtualbox, NFS or Rsync system directly from yaml file
 - integration - vagrant plugin HostsUpdater: no more /etc/hosts file to edit!

 ## Requirements